hit9/bt.cc/README.md

    |   | ConditionNode               Tests a specific condition.
   ```

+* **TreeBlob***   <span id="tree-blob"></span> <a href="#ref">[↑]</a>

+  A TreeBlob stores the entity-related states data for all nodes in a tree.

+  One bt tree and one entity corresponds to a TreeBlob instance.

+  There are two kinds of tree blobs:

+  1. `bt::DynamicTreeBlob` contains a vector of dynamically allocated unique pointers to node blobs.
+  2. `bt::FixedTreeBlob` contains a fixed size 2d array.

+     ```cpp
+     // NumNodes is the max number of nodes to store.
+     // MaxSizeNodeBlob is the max value of the sizes of node blobs to store. bt::FixedTreeBlob<NumNodes, MaxSizeNodeBlob> blob;
+     ```

+     `FixedTreeBlob` performs a bit faster than the `DynamicTreeBlob`.

+     These two template parameters can be obtained through the interface `root.NumNodes()` and `MaxSizeNodeBlob()`.
+     This requires compiling the built behavior tree first, executing it, outputting this information, and then filling
+     it in the code that defines these FixedTreeBlobs in the entity.

+  To declare a stateful bt node on top of tree blob, checkout the following [node-blob](#node-blob).

 * **Action**  <span id="action"></span> <a href="#ref">[↑]</a>

   Define a class that inherits from `bt::ActionNode`, and implement the `Update` method: